Heart Failure, or congestive heart failure (CHF), is a type of Heart Disease, once described by Kate Chopin as “the joy that kills.”

-If you have any of the following symptoms — a persistent cough, strange swelling of your ankles or feet, regular shortness of breath, insomnia, or trouble sleeping, due to fluid in your lungs (similar to acid reflux), i.e., the symptoms listed by the Mayo Clinic — an EMT, or other trained health professional, can quickly and easily recognize this dangerous condition before its too late, — often with mobile tests, like an EKG, or ECG.
+If you have any of the following symptoms – a persistent cough, swelling of your ankles or feet, regular shortness of breath, insomnia, or trouble sleeping, due to fluid in your lungs (similar to acid reflux), or other symptoms listed by the Mayo Clinic, below, — call 911, or visit your doctor, or emergency room; an EMT, or a trained health professional, often can quickly recognize this dangerous condition before it is too late, often with mobile tests.
 (Symptoms)

-Among life-threatening conditions potentially arising from Heart Failure include an enlarged heart, heart attack, and/or embolism (e.g., blood clot).
+Life-threatening conditions potentially arising from Heart Failure include an enlarged heart, heart attack, and an embolism (e.g., blood clot).

-Is there a way to prevent, and treat the early signs of “The Silent Killer,” a condition with no symptoms, but effects 30% of all Americans, and results in 60,000 deaths annually?
+Is there a way to check early signs of “The Silent Killer?”
+It is a condition with no symptoms, but it effects 30% of all Americans, and results in 60,000 deaths annually?
 Yes.

 Heart Failure | Description